Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Source: Really Good Emails

-It reminds us of traditional family values but with a certain holiday spirit.
+It reminds us of traditional family values, but with a certain holiday spirit.
 We see two girls in witch hats watching Halloween classics on TV and feel the coziness of celebrating this autumn holiday in a close family circle.
 Also, you can see another e-commerce marketing trick we’ve already mentioned: creating a sense of urgency.
 A limited-time offer encourages customers to make faster decisions.
 The black background with an orange call-to-action button contributes to the atmosphere.

-Our common tip for those who create Halloween marketing campaigns is to think about how to connect this holiday with your brand.
+Our general tip for those who create Halloween marketing campaigns is to think about how to connect this holiday with your brand.
 Make your products a part of the holiday, and your customers will be in awe of your Halloween marketing campaign.
 Don’t forget about the color scheme of the holiday, and add orange and black accents to the newsletter’s design.

 A Halloween email with a pizza appearing at the top from the fog and a call-to-action to schedule the pizza order